 Heidi Traxler, MSN, RN-CHSE

-Heidi Traxler, MSN, RN-CHSE is the Clinical Simulation Program Manager at Providence Little Company of Mary Medical Centers, San Pedro and Torrance.
-She coordinates and manages the Simulation Programs, including New Grad, Nursing Simulation, NA (Nurse’s Aid) Simulation, Specialty-Specific Simulation, Interprofessional Simulation and NODA (No One Dies Alone) Simulation.
+Heidi Traxler, MSN, RN-CHSE is the Regional Director of Clinical Simulation at Providence St Joseph Health System Southern California.
+She coordinates and manages the Simulation Programs, including Transition into Practice Simulation, Nursing Simulation, Specialty-Specific Simulation, Interprofessional Simulation and NODA (No One Dies Alone) Simulation.
 Her simulation faculty training (orientation) includes courses taught by the California Simulation Alliance, Lucille Packard Children’s Hospital Center for Advanced Pediatric and Perinatal Education (CAPE), and Harvard’s Center for Medical Simulation (CMS).
 She has also attended conferences put on by INACSL, SSIH, and ASPE.
 Heidi has been a podium presenter at several simulation conferences internationally, statewide and regionally.
 She is a member of the CSA (California Simulation Alliance), SCSA (Southern California Simulation Alliance), INASCL, and SSIH (Society of Simulation in Healthcare).
-She was an abstract reviewer for the International Meeting for Simulation in Healthcare (IMSH) in 2013 and 2014.
-Providence Little Company of Mary is a CINHC “Apprentice Program” site and Heidi is an instructor for CINHC CSA simulation classes.
+She has been an abstract reviewer for the International Meeting for Simulation in Healthcare (IMSH) yearly since 2013.
+Heidi is an instructor for Health Impact CSA simulation courses.